U.S. Route 89 in Montana: Route description

-US 89 enters Montana at the North Entrance of Yellowstone National Park, on the southern edge of Gardiner at the Roosevelt Arch; it is one of two entrances opened year-round (the other being the Northeast entrance long US 212).
+US 89 enters Montana at the North Entrance of Yellowstone National Park, on the southern edge of Gardiner at the Roosevelt Arch; it is one of two entrances opened year-round (the other being the Northeast entrance on US 212).
 Some commercially produced maps show US 89 going through Yellowstone National Park; however, it officially has a gap inside the park and resumes in Wyoming at the South Entrance.
 US 89 travels north along the Yellowstone River for 52.9 mi to Livingston, where it heads east along a 7.5 mi concurrency with I-90/US 191.
 US 89 heads north for 56.7 mi; the route joins US 12 (which heads east towards Helena) for 8.4 mi before entering White Sulphur Springs, and for another 3.0 mi east of town, where it turns north and becomes the Kings Hill Scenic Byway.
 From US 12 the byway travels for 71.4 mi through the Lewis and Clark National Forest, through the communities of Neihart and Monarch, and on to its junction with US 87.
 The route offers access to the Showdown Ski Area and Sluice Boxes State Park.
 The route travels over the Kings Hill Pass which snow removal crews work to keep open throughout the winter season.